HashtagHaschka/Copula-based-endogeneity-corrections/README.md

 ## Licence

-GPL-3 or later.
-See [`LICENSE`](LICENSE) for the full terms.
+GPL-3 or later, with one additional term.
+The full licence text is in [`LICENSE`](LICENSE); the additional term is stated at the top of every source file, which is where section 7 of the GPL requires it to be.

-In short: the code may be used, modified and redistributed freely, including inside other packages, provided that derived work stays under the same licence and keeps the copyright notice intact.
-Note that the licence governs redistribution of the code, not academic credit; the citation request above is a scholarly convention rather than a licence condition.
+The code may be used, modified, redistributed and sold freely, including inside other packages.
+Two things travel with it.
+The licence itself requires that derived work stay under the same licence and keep the copyright notices intact.
+The additional term, permitted by section 7(b), requires that the author attribution be preserved in anything conveying this material, a package built on it included.

+The citation request in those headers is a request and says so.
+A copyright licence governs the copying, modification and distribution of code, not how scholarly work is credited; no licence can oblige the users of a downstream package to cite anyone.
+What the attribution term does achieve is that they can see whom to credit.

 ---